 Marlene Dietrich: Photographs and Memories is the new release of the bunch.
 It’s a gorgeous tribute to her aesthetic, which was a unique combination of the elegantly feminine and dapper masculine.
 An introduction provides context for the images to follow, and captions by Maria Riva lend a richness to the images, which consist of a healthy helping of classic Dietrich photos and color pics of several of her dresses and accessories.
 The garments are a marvel of style and construction and a visual treat for any fan of fashion.

 I was most excited to finally read Marlene Dietrich’s ABC’s: Wit, Wisdom, and Recipes.
 This book is far more revealing than Dietrich’s memoir.
 It shows the actress was truly the devoted hausfrau she was rumored to be, deeply respectful of the workers who supported her in her craft, and generally kind at heart, though with a bit of vinegar she doesn’t always try to conceal.
 The extent of her enormous love for herself is rare to see even in a star; she knew her value and wasn’t afraid to speak about it.
 For that reason, this is an enormously entertaining book.

 While my excitement over finally reading the ABC’s gives that book an edge in my mind, I can’t say which of these publications I find most essential.
 Overall, it’s a matter of taste and what aspects of the star the reader finds most intriguing.
 The full picture here is that Dietrich worked in a profession of artifice but enjoyed a life with down-to-earth pursuits as much as the glamour, maybe even more so.
 Individually and combined, they present the legend well.

-Many thanks to Warner Archive for providing a copy of the film for review.
+Many thanks to University Press of Kentucky for providing copies of the books for review.